Discipleship Ministries Grants

 All of the funding available from the Youth Service Fund is contributed by youth in order to support other youth in ministry around the world.
 For every donation made – anywhere in the world – 30% is sent to Young People’s Ministries to create the Global Youth Service Fund.
 Each Annual Conference in The United Methodist Church is responsible for distributing the remaining 70%, and applicants can contact their conference office to learn how to apply for this portion.

 Any organization, whether or not it is United Methodist, can apply for a Global Youth Service Fund grant, as long as the project involves youth in all aspects of the ministry.
+Global Youth Service Fund applications are due each JULY 1 for funding to begin the following year.

 Racial Ethnic Local Church Concerns Grant

 The purpose of the Discipleship Ministries Racial Ethnic Local Church Grants (RELCC) is to provide funding to strengthen the ethnic local church through leadership training, small groups, worship, stewardship and spiritual formation as they engage in developing disciple making systems inside the church walls as well as in the local community.
 Priority is given to new programs and ministries that move churches to places where disciples are formed, grow and make new disciples of Jesus Christ who will transform the world.
+Additionally, special attention will be given to programs that are led by United Methodist young people with a passion for racial justice who are engaged in innovative initiatives that promote reconciliation among races.
+Racial Ethnic Local Church Concerns applications are due September 1, 2020.